101sec/snort-idn/README.md

 be897beeeb9350e17cb0c8bd4d4ed93797812d94
 ```
 Investigated if the above hash was already cracked using a variety of databases and wordlists.
 Unfortunately without luck so far.
 After monitoring this page for a while it occurs to me that the string changes over-time, which could indicate botnet / command and control (c2) activity.
-And this is the result as of now:
+After sending the report to Google and HSBC CERT, this is the result as of now:

 ![alt text](https://raw.githubusercontent.com/101sec/snort-idn/master/screenshots/hsbc2.PNG)